Pablo-Ortiz-Lopez/ortizma.com/content/post/reading-rf-signals/index.en.md

     - wireless
 ---

-In the whirlwind of everyday life, we often encounter unique challenges that spark our curiosity and drive us to explore the world of technology.
-I recently faced one such conundrum: a growing collection of garage remotes cluttering my life, each catering to one, two at most, garage doors.
-The sheer number of these remotes became unwieldy, prompting me to embark on an ambitious journey.
-My goal?
-To decipher the inner workings of these devices and create a versatile solution capable of opening up to six distinct garage doors.
+During everyday life, I often encounter challenges that pique my curiosity and drive me to explore the world of technology.
+Recently, I faced one such challenge: a growing collection of garage door remotes.
+The sheer number of these remotes led me to embark on an ambitious project, to decipher the inner workings of these devices and create a versatile solution capable of opening up to six different garage doors.

-This captivating adventure took me through various exciting areas, encompassing not only the intricacies of RF (Radio Frequency) communications but also delving into circuit design, battery optimization, and the fine art of low-level communication between integrated circuits (ICs).
+This project has spanned several areas, encompassing not only RF (Radio Frequency) communications but also circuit design, battery optimization, and the art of low-level communication between integrated circuits.

 Throughout this article series, we'll delve into these five distinct yet interconnected segments: